MirisWisdom/Albumin/README.md

     --comment 'Very Important Music'
 ```

-The program will compile the provided records file and metadata into a JSON file:
+The program will compile the provided records file and metadata into a `.gun` file with the following contents:

 ```json
 {